Resonite-Community-Projects/accesslistmanager/README.md

 ## Discord Usage

-The bot should be registered under the slash command `accesslist` and have the 3 following sub commands:
+When the bot is registered two slash commands become available. `accesslist` is the main command and is used to manage the NeosVR contact of the cloud variable. `usersearch` is a utility command that can be used to search for NeosVR Username in the objectif to use the NeosVR User Id for using afterward in the `accesslist` command.

+### accesslist slash command

+This `accesslist` slash command give the possibility to manage a cloud variable to control access.
+There is 3 sub commands available:

 - **add** This sub command give you the possibility to add a user to the cloud variable.
 Two parameters are available and mandatory, `neos_username` and `discord_username`.
 The `discord_username` parameter will give you a hint and return all the discord tag of the user available in the discord server.
 You can also "force" a Discord User Id with `@` following of the ID.
 In the end the Discord User Id will be saved in the database.